Lakshmipathi/expirer/README.md

 	 File /home/laks/file.exp6 will expire in 10 minutes : Sat Dec 21 12:38:17 2013
 </code>

-For example, above command ensure the file "/home/laks/file.exp6" expires in 10 minutes which happens to be "Sat Dec 21 12:38:17 2013".
+For example, above command ensure the file */home/laks/file.exp6* expires in 10 minutes which happens to be *Sat Dec 21 12:38:17 2013*.

 How to view list of expiry files and it details?
 -----------------------------------------------
 <code>
 	\# expirer -l

 	Filename	      Expires on

 	--------	      ----------